Creating a Dashboard

 The dashboard(s) are moved to the Trash.
 You can view the Trash by clicking the trash toggle: Off - On - .

-You can recover a dashboard within 30 days of being moved to the Trash.
-After 30 days, the deleted dashboard is removed from the Trash and is no longer recoverable.
+You can recover a dashboard that was moved to the Trash less than 30 days ago.
+After 30 days, the deleted dashboard is removed from the Trash and you can no longer recover it.
 To permanently remove a dashboard before the 30 day deadline, toggle the Trash icon and manually delete it.

 Managing Dashboard Versions

 Wavefront keeps track of changes made to a dashboard and displays those changes in the Dashboard History page.
 You can access a dashboard’s history from the All Dashboards page or directly from the dashboard:

 - From the All Dashboards page, find the desired dashboard in the list and select > Versions.

 - From a dashboard, click the pencil icon , and select Versions.

 From the Past Versions page, each revision is listed along with the user who made the change, the day and time it was updated, and the change description.